 One oil and gas EPC contractor we spoke with wanted a means to remotely monitor the skid system they are building for a client, particularly during the 2 year warranty period included in the contract.
 Since the skid system is located far away from their headquarters, they realized being able to view the data from the PLCs in the system remotely would save them a lot of time and money spent flying to the on-site location for easily addressable maintenance issues.
 Additionally, if the client called them with questions or concerns, they’d be able to provide better service because of the ability to check the system’s status remotely.

 2. Remote alerts for key events

 Since many EPC contractors have clients all over the world, providing support for when things go wrong can be difficult to manage.
 However, by adding a connected sensor system with remote alerts, contractors will be able know right away if something goes wrong.
 With all the data at their fingertips, they’ll be able to guide the client to a short-term solution while their engineers travel to the on-site location to fix the issue.
-This is a big selling point for EPC contractors and can help leverage an advantage over competition for contracts.
+This is a big selling point for many a EPC contractor and can help leverage an advantage over competition for contracts.

 3. Predictive Maintenance

 Oftentimes, the process systems that an EPC Contractor is creating and monitoring are for sensitive applications like chemical processing, centrifuge systems, and wastewater treatment systems.
 By leveraging machine learning technology, contractors can use the data collected from connected sensors to monitor for future system failures and schedule maintenance in advance when the stakes are high.
 By predicting failure, contracts can lower costs dramatically and provide a higher level of service than their competitors are able to provide.